One of the best things you could ever dofor you and your family.

 —Marshall Applewhite Jr.

 This is a particularly cowardly way to quit (Why?
 The Bible enjoins us to avoid inevitable secular confrontation.
-The real cowards are those who blast people from the Pulpit, belittle people during fellowship, and justify their disobedience to policy.); it means to leave hurriedly and secretly.
+The real cowards are those who blast people from the Pulpit, belittle people during fellowship, and justify their disobedience to policy, and refuse to brook any treatment in kind.); it means to leave hurriedly and secretly.
 It is a method used typically by those who wish to avoid detection or “arrest for an unlawful deed.”
 (Webster’s) (Glad leadership final admitted they are Law in the Cult member's life.
-But, absconding is intelligently used by some to avoid the inevitable unfounded recriminations, guilt tripping, or the cold indifference from Senior Pastor Davis that comes from a heart devoid of the ability to love.
+But, absconding is intelligently used by some to avoid the inevitable unfounded Cult recriminations, guilt tripping, or the cold indifference from Senior Pastor Davis that comes from a heart devoid of the ability to love.
 Senior Pastor Davis/Kekel is the one who refuses to acknowledge a 20 or 30 year relationship/sacrifice to be a part of their Cult [17 for me, 32 for Deb]; therefore throwing away a 20 and 30 year relationship with people they

 In other words, they don’t want anyone to highlight the sheer absurdity (We all know Senior Pastor Kekel doesn't like it either.) of their reasoning (I am still waiting for someone to highlight any "sheer absurdity" I may have engaged in [since I never left], and for someone to do this for any of the articles on this Blog.), it’s easier to seek someone to scratch their itching ears.
 (My thoughts exactly.
 This is why regular pronouncements of “We are Winning” and “We love you, Sir” are so needed by the Cult leadership.
 And one reason why they have Conference so often—It massages the leadership's ego; among many other things.)